Male Nilluvavarege

-Male Nilluvavarege is a 2015 Indian Kannada film directed by Mohan Shankar and starring himself.
-The movie is based on L S Sudhindra's Kannada drama adaptation of the English play The Deadly Game.
+Male Nilluvavarege (transl.
+'Until the rain stops') is a 2015 Indian Kannada film directed by Mohan Shankar and starring himself.
+The movie is based on a Kannada play by L.N.Sudheendra which was an adaptation of the 1960 English play The Deadly Game which in turn was based on the 1956 German novel A Dangerous Game by Swiss writer Friedrich Dürrenmatt.